j-reisons/calculated-risk/blog/docs.md

 #### Utility of final wealth
 * We aim to optimize the expected value of some function of wealth at the end of the time horizon.

-#### Bankruptcy treatment
+#### Bankruptcy
 * Bankruptcy is permanent: if wealth drops to 0 due to negative cashflows or strategy returns it will stay at 0 for all subsequent periods.
 * The utility of bankruptcy is set to 0, i.e. $ Utility(0) = 0 $.

 ### Questions

-Given a set of strategies, a series of cashflows, and a utility function, we want to know:
+Given a set of strategies, a series of cashflows, a utility function, and a time horizon, we want to know:
 * For every value of wealth and time
    * What strategy should be chosen to optimize expected utility ?
    * Given optimal strategy choices, what is the expected utility ?